SolaceDev/solace-ai-connector/docs/getting_started.md

 curl https://raw.githubusercontent.com/SolaceLabs/solace-ai-connector/main/examples/llm/openai_chat.yaml > openai_chat.yaml
 ```

-For this one, you need to also define the following environment variables:
+For this one, you need to also define the following additional environment variables:

 ```sh
 export OPENAI_API_KEY=<your OpenAI key>